L.A. Story

 L.A.
 Story is a 1991 American satirical romantic comedy film written by and starring Steve Martin and directed by Mick Jackson.
+The film also stars Victoria Tennant, Richard E. Grant, and Marilu Henner.
 Inspired by elements from Shakespearean plays, in particular A Midsummer Night's Dream and The Tempest, the plot follows a weatherman (Martin) trying to find love in Los Angeles.
-It was released February 8, 1991, and received generally positive reviews from critics.
+It was released by Tri-Star Pictures in the United States on February 8, 1991, and received generally positive reviews from critics.

 Plot

 Harris K. Telemacher is a television weatherman living in Los Angeles.
 He is in a dead-end relationship with his social-climbing girlfriend Trudi and feels his job requires him to be undignified and unintellectual, though he holds a Ph.D. in arts and humanities.
 He wants to find meaning and magic in his life, having grown increasingly weary of what he sees as the rather shallow and superficial city of L.A., from overly pretentious coffee orders to bizarre shooting etiquette rules on the freeway.
 Furthermore, he spends his time roller-skating through art galleries with his friend Ariel, offering eccentric art reviews to acquaintances, remixing Shakespeare a lot, and otherwise seeking to escape his ordinary life.

 At a luncheon with friends, Harris meets Sara, a journalist from London, with whom he immediately becomes infatuated.
 Driving home that night, his car breaks down on the freeway.
 He notices that a freeway traffic condition sign seems to be displaying messages intended solely for him.
 It offers him cryptic advice on his love life throughout the movie.

 Harris begins to fall for Sara, but she is conflicted because she has pledged to reconcile with her ex-husband, Roland.
 Feeling that a relationship with Sara is unlikely, Harris begins dating SanDeE*, a ditzy aspiring spokesmodel, whom he meets at a clothing store.
 After his first date with her, Harris discovers Trudi has been cheating on him (with his agent) for three years.
 This leads him to pursue his romantic interest in Sara, which is complicated by his new relationship with SanDeE* and by Sara's feeling of obligation to Roland.

-As the movie concludes, Harris has successfully wooed Sara - with encouragement and advice from the freeway sign.
+As the movie concludes, Harris has successfully wooed Sara – with encouragement and advice from the freeway sign.